 Key Features

 • Up to 99% deliverability.
-Managed shared and dedicated IPs ensure fast inbox delivery without manual warm-up headaches.
+Managed shared and dedicated IPs ensure fast inbox delivery without manual warm-up requirements.

 • Real-time tracking.
-Monitor deliveries, bounces, and opens instantly through detailed analytics and event logs.
+Monitor deliveries, bounces, and opens through detailed analytics and event logs.

 • Dynamic templates.
-Edit, localize, or personalize messages using Liquid syntax—no code changes required.
+Edit, localize, or personalize messages using Liquid syntax without code changes.

 • Advanced security.
 Built-in SPF, DKIM, and DMARC authentication with bounce management and suppression lists.